 '''

-(send a-canvas min-client-height) → (integer-in 0 10000)
+(send a-canvas min-client-height) → dimension-integer?

 (send a-canvas min-client-height h) → void?

-h : (integer-in 0 10000)
+h : dimension-integer?

 '''

 Gets or sets the canvas's minimum height for geometry management, based on the client size rather than the full size.
 The client height is obtained or changed via min-height in area<%>, adding or subtracting border and scrollbar sizes as appropriate.